 “Joy is an act of rebellion.
 So come laugh with me.” — Kiran Deol

-KIRAN DEOL (she/her) is a fearless and sharply funny voice redefining what it means to be a South Asian woman in comedy.
+Kiran Deol (she/her) is a fearless and sharply funny voice redefining what it means to be a South Asian woman in comedy.
 A Harvard-educated comedian, actor, writer, and filmmaker, Kiran brings a rare blend of intellect and irreverence to the stage—delivering blistering commentary on politics, identity, and the absurdities of modern life.

 In times when speech is policed and critique punished, laughter is a radical technology.
 Kiran Deol takes the mic not just to entertain, but to unravel.
 Whether she’s torching taboos or slipping disarming truths into gut-busting punchlines, her stand-up is a potent alchemy of hilarity and fire.
 From starring in NBC’s Sunnyside, Deol has long danced at the edge of personal and political.
 Now, she brings that high-voltage charisma to our stage, daring us to crack up and wake up.